Azure/azure-iot-sdk-java/device/iot-device-samples/device-reconnection-sample/readme.md

 ## Sample Structure

 The sample uses two threads to accomplish these best practices.
-The threads, and their purpose is as follows:
+The threads, and their purpose, is as follows:
 - "Iot-Hub-Connection-Manager-Thread"
   - This thread is responsible for ensuring that the device client is either connected to the service or is attempting to reconnect.
   - When the device client is connected or when the device client's internal retry logic is running, this thread is dormant.